Skip to content

 I played with the resist technique here.
 After covering the page with white gesso (because my journal doesn’t have watercolor paper in it), I put the stencil on and used my wax crayon to make the stencil marks.

-What happens is that wax in the crayon resists water and paint, so you get a nice effect.
+What happens is that the wax in the crayon resists water and paint, so you get a nice effect.

 Well, try painting with watercolors all over the page and the stencil marks.
 Don’t worry that you paint the moons too because the wax is going to resist it.